matthiasn/meins/doc/manual.md

 Think of a story as something that has its own timeline.
 When I query for something inside a story, I only get to see what happened there, without being overwhelmed by unrelated stuff.
 Stories will also allow for monitoring weekly or daily goals in terms of time spent.

-Stories get their own colors, and everything in one story will have the same color, for example in the tabs in the journal, or in the calendar when the time is logged.
-Also, the tabs get grouped together by story.
+Stories get their own colors, and everything the same story will have the same color, for example in the tabs in the journal, or in the calendar when the time is logged.
+The colors can be selected in the stories section of the preferences page, which I'll describe in detail later.

+Also, the tabs in the two journal sections get grouped together by story.

 ### Private mode
-There is plenty of stuff in my journal that I would not freely share with colleagues, friends, and family.
+There is plenty of stuff in my journal that I would not freely share with colleagues, friends, or family.
 I do however need to be able to open meo when other people are around.
 Also, I need to be able to take screenshots, for example for this manual, without having to blur out anything.

 For this, there is the private mode.
 This ensures that once activating the little detective button at the top.
 Then, all the entities described above that do have a private mode switch will be hidden as desired and made safe for work, if you will.